roschlynnmichael/Crypto-Project/README.md

 4. Once all the above three steps are done, proceed to the OCR Upload page.
 The implemented service is image to text using Google's Tesseract OCR.
 5. Output will be given as a downloadable txt file.

-#### Known Bug
-Install Script is buggy and fails at installation of GMP (should be fixed in the future).

 ### Implemented by referring to the following paper
 https://scholar.google.com/citations?view_op=view_citation&hl=en&user=Z1KsnyIAAAAJ&citation_for_view=Z1KsnyIAAAAJ:7PzlFSSx8tAC